Who is it for?

 Access to Higher Education: Pass the course with 45 level 3 credits including minimum 30 distinction credits and the remaining 15 credits at merit or above.

-For Access applicants we also require a minimum of grade 5 (C) in GCSE English and grade 7 (A) in GCSE Maths.
+For Access applicants we also require a minimum of grade 5 (C) in GCSE English Language and grade 7 (A) in GCSE Maths.

 Foundation course for UK/EU students